Convenience Store Interviewing Strategies

 You want to find a perfect employee just as much as the applicant wants to find a great job, but be careful not to oversell the position you’re hiring for.
 Be clear and honest about job duties and scheduling requirements and look for confirmation that the applicant understands.
 With that out of the way, lay out what you have to offer, such as your investment in employee development and career advancement opportunities.

 After Interviewing, Make Training Count

 New hires won’t come to you fully prepared, even if they have experience in the convenience store industry.
 Set your new employees up for success with a comprehensive training program.
-Check out our Early Success Convenience Store Training Program for details.
+Check out our online Convenience Store Training Program for details.
 Remember, training reduces turnover.

 Never miss an article.
 Subscribe to RTO’s Blog